AtillaKaanAlkan/Named-Entity-Recognition/README.md

 Two primary evaluation settings for entity matching:
 1. **Exact-match (Strict)**: Both the entity type and boundaries must match exactly.
 2. **Relaxed-match (Overlap)**: Matches if boundaries overlap, counting an entity as a true positive if it shares half of its tokens with the gold standard.

+## External References

+For more detailed information on named entity recognition, see section 17.3 (page 367) of [Stanford's Speech and Language Processing book](https://web.stanford.edu/~jurafsky/slp3/ed3book.pdf)